Most organizations want to be more data-driven. But wanting it and building it are two very different things.

 Step 4: Balance Internal and External Expertise

 You don’t have to build everything in-house.
-In fact, Adler recommends a hybrid approach:
+In fact, trying to do so can stretch teams too thin or limit innovation.
+Adler recommends a hybrid approach that balances internal expertise with external support.

 “In-house experts will know your organization better than anybody else.
 External experts offer flexibility and a broader perspective.
 The art is deciding how much of each you need based on your specific situation.”